fedi-e2ee/public-key-directory-specification/Specification.md

 #### HPKE Configuration

-The `info` parameter **MUST** always be set to the ASCII string, `fedi-e2ee/public-key-directory:v1:protocol-message`.
+The `info` parameter **MUST** always be set to the UTF-8 string, `fedi-e2ee/public-key-directory:v1:protocol-message`.

 The `aad` parameter will be set to the Server Encapsulation Key Identifier.
-This is calculated using HMAC, with the ciphersuite's configured hash function, of the ASCII string message, `fedi-e2ee/public-key-directory:v1:key-id`, with the Encapsulation Key as the HMAC key.
+This is calculated using HMAC, with the ciphersuite's configured hash function, of the UTF-9 string message, `fedi-e2ee/public-key-directory:v1:key-id`, with the Encapsulation Key as the HMAC key.

-The purpose these configurations is domain separation.
+The purpose of these configurations is domain separation.

 #### Ciphertext Encoding

 When a Protocol Message is encrypted with HPKE, the resulting ciphertext **MUST** be base64url-encoded.
-This encoded string **MUST** be prefixed with `hpke:` (hexadecimal ASCII values: `68 70 6b 65 3a`).
+This encoded string **MUST** be prefixed with `hpke:` (hexadecimal-encoded UTF-8 byte values: `68 70 6b 65 3a`).

 ### Protocol Message Processing